till-s/tic-nic/README.md

 Likewise, the backup clock (X2) is optional and need not to be loaded on the PCB.

+The GPS is normally connected via UART.
+However, the module provides also an I2C interface (I have not tested this).
+To switch the connection to I2C you need to remove R29 and R38 and instead populate R14, R15, R16 and R20.
+This also requires the FPGA logic to be modified.

-Loading the battery backup supply for the GPS receiver is optional as is the GPS receiver itself.
+Loading the battery backup supply for the GPS receiver is optional (if you omit U4 and R39 then you have to replace D12 with a solder-bridge) as is the GPS receiver itself.
 If you are not interested in having a PPS signal and NMEA information then you can omit the GPS ciruitry - the firmware and the driver work without modifications.

+When the battery is installed the GPS module should find satellites faster after having been powered off.

 #### Straps